strimzi/strimzi-ui/docs/Architecture.md

 #### Configuration and feature flagging

-This section will detail the approach to how configuration is handled and used in the Strimzi-ui.
+This section will detail the approach to how configuration is handled and used in the Strimzi UI.
 The intent of having this configuration strategy is to allow for the flexibility to dynamically change and alter the functionality and capability of the UI with minimal/no code changes required.

 ##### Configuration types and usage

 All configuration fundamentally are key value pairs, which enables the abstraction of the value, and where it is used.
 These values are either known constants in advance, or need to be derived at runtime based on the environment.
 Depending on the use case (eg [feature flags](#feature-flags)), these values may be structured/heavily nested.
-For simplicity, all configuration in the Strimzi-ui is catagorised into one of two types:
+For simplicity, all configuration in the Strimzi UI is catagorised into one of two types:

 - `static values` - where the value is known in advance/can be defined literally
 - `runtime values` - where the value needs to be calculated at 'runtime'

-All configuration for the Strimzi-ui is defined in the [config](../config) directory.
+All configuration for the Strimzi UI is defined in the [config](../config) directory.

 In the case of `static` configuration values, these are defined literally as required.
 In the case of `runtime` configuration values, these are also defined in the config directory.
 However, these are defined as functions rather than values, which will be invoked at _server_ runtime.
 These functions will have access to configuration (in read only form) and other process information (eg environment variables), and thus be able to return the required value based on the current operating environment.
 The intent is that the result of the function will be the value available to the rest of the UI.